stevengharris/MarkupEditor/README.md

 ### What is WYSIWYG, Really?

 The MarkupEditor is presenting an HTML document to you as you edit.
-It uses JavaScript to change the underlying DOM and calls back into Swift as you interact with the document.
+It uses a JavaScript library, [ProseMirror](https://prosemirror.net) to change the underlying DOM and calls back into Swift as you interact with the document.
 The MarkupEditor does not know how to save your document or transform it to some other format.
 This is something your application that consumes the MarkupEditor will need to do.
 The MarkupEditor will let your `MarkupDelegate` know as the underlying document changes state, and you can take advantage of those notifications to save and potentially transform the HTML into another form.
 If you're going to do that, then you should make sure that round-tripping back into HTML also works flawlessly.
 Otherwise, you are using a "What You See Is Not What You Get" editor, which is both less pronounceable and much less useful to your end users.

 ## Installing the MarkupEditor